jedick/sagemaker-churn-prediction/README.md

 While creating this project I identified and solved SageMaker errors that were not obvious from the blog post or sample code.
 Dealing with two main issues upfront can save you some time:

+- Your account needs a minimum quota of 2 instances for "ml.m4.xlarge for training job usage"
-- If you don't have it already, request a quota increase from AWS for `ml.m4.xlarge` for at least 2 instances
+    - If you don't have it already, navigate to Service Quotas > AWS services > Amazon Sagemaker in the AWS console to make a quota request
 	- This can take more than 48 hours to get approved
-- Creating the project in SageMaker studio does not provide enough permissions by default
+- Creating a project in SageMaker Studio does not provide enough permissions by default
     - Get the correct permissions by attaching the `AmazonS3FullAccess` and `AmazonSageMakerFullAccess` policies to the SageMaker execution role (i.e., the project role ARN that appears after creating the project in SageMaker Studio)

+Costs: My AWS account was charged about $6 during the iterations and debugging of this project.
+I expect the cost would be lower if each notebook was run only once, but YMMV.

 ## Introduction